 If you’re looking for a one-of-a-kind travel experience, look no further than ICEHOTEL Sweden.
 This hotel is made entirely of ice and snow, and it’s located on the Arctic Circle.
 But is it worth the price?
 Here’s a review.

-The Ice Art Suite is the most expensive room type, and it comes with its own private sauna.
-The Snow Room is a bit less expensive, and it doesn’t have a private sauna.
+The Ice Art Suite is the most expensive room type, with its private sauna.
+The Snow Room is a bit less expensive and doesn’t have a private sauna.
 The Aurora Borealis Room is the least expensive room type, and it doesn’t have a private sauna or an ice sculpture.

 If you’re looking for a truly unique travel experience, the ICEHOTEL Sweden is definitely worth the price.
 It’s an unforgettable experience that you’ll never forget.